Dual-LAO for calculating fast and robust relative binding free energies of simple and complex transformations: Introduction

 Despite these successes, $\text{RBFE}$ methods face significant challenges that can impact their reliability and accuracy\cite{york2023modern,CHODERA2011150}.
-Accuracy is intrinsically limited by the underlying force field and, critically, by the extent of conformational sampling \cite{}.
-Insufficient sampling is a frequent pitfall, exacerbated by the chaotic nature of molecular dynamics, which mandates the use of ensemble simulations for statistically robust and reproducible results \cite{}.
-Furthermore, the resulting free energy distributions are often non-Gaussian, complicating error analysis \cite{}.
-Several specific scenarios are notoriously difficult: transformations involving large structural rearrangements (macrocyclization \cite{}, scaffold hopping \cite{}), changes in ligand net charge \cite{}, covalent inhibitors \cite{}, uncertainties in the initial binding pose \cite{}, and perturbations involving the displacement or reorganization of buried water molecules \cite{}.
-Ambiguities in protein structure (e.g., missing loops) also pose challenges, often necessitating retrospective validation before prospective use \cite{}.
-It is also crucial to contextualize computational accuracy targets against experimental reproducibility limits; independent experimental measurements of the same affinity can differ by 0.8 -- 1.0 kcal/mol (RMSE $\approx 0.6 \; \text{to}\; 0.7~pK_i$ units), setting a practical limit on achievable computational accuracy \cite{}.
+Accuracy is intrinsically limited by the underlying force field and, critically, by the extent of conformational sampling ~\cite{muegge2023recent}.
+Insufficient sampling is a frequent pitfall, exacerbated by the chaotic nature of molecular dynamics, which mandates the use of ensemble simulations for statistically robust and reproducible results~\cite{pohorille2010good}.
+Furthermore, the resulting free energy distributions are often non-Gaussian, complicating error analysis~\cite{khuttan2024make}.
+Several specific scenarios are notoriously difficult: transformations involving large structural rearrangements (macrocyclization or scaffold hopping~\cite{ghidini2025bidirectional,paggi2021leveraging}), changes in ligand net charge~\cite{rocklin2013blind}, covalent inhibitors~\cite{cournia_relative_2017}, uncertainties in the initial binding pose~\cite{paggi2021leveraging}, and perturbations involving the displacement or reorganization of buried water molecules~\cite{chodera2011alchemical}.
+Ambiguities in protein structure (e.g., missing loops) also pose challenges, often necessitating retrospective validation before prospective use.
+Furthermore, uncertainties in the precise binding site configuration and the ligand’s initial binding pose represent the primary bottlenecks for the prospective application of BFE calculations~\cite{behera2025quantification}.
+It is also crucial to contextualize computational accuracy targets against experimental reproducibility limits; independent experimental measurements of the same affinity can differ by 0.8 -- 1.0 kcal.mol\textsuperscript{-1} (RMSE $\approx 0.6 \; \text{to}\; 0.7~pK_i$ units), setting a practical limit on achievable computational accuracy ~\cite{kramer2012experimental}.